 If you’d like to see other high-quality restaurant options in different towns throughout the Boston area, Edible Boston Magazine has a great guide to restaurants that prioritize local ingredients.

 There are over 30 farmers’ markets in the city of Boston, and it seems like every surrounding town has one too.
-This is a wonderful resource for travelers looking for fresh, locally-sourced food.
-Edible Boston has a list of all the farmers’ markets in Boston and beyond.
 If you’re visiting Brookline, the Coolidge Corner Farmers’ Market is conveniently located near the T, and there’s also plenty of parking available nearby.
 Don’t miss the Taza Chocolate table.
 Copley Square has a bustling market too, and there’s also a new mobile farmers’ market in Boston called Fresh Truck.
 Their vision is to give everyone access to fresh, local produce.

-Food trucks are becoming more and more popular in urban areas like Boston, and food truck festivals are the latest way for people to sample many unique types of cuisine all in one place.
+Food trucks are becoming a more and more popular way to find healthy food in Boston.
+Food truck festivals are the latest way for people to sample many unique types of cuisine all in one place.
 Because each food truck serves a small, specific menu, they tend to have fresh, local ingredients.
 Two trucks that focus on locally-sourced ingredients in Boston are Compliments and FUGU Truck (voted best food truck in New England).
 You can check their Facebook pages and Twitter feeds to see where they’ll be parked.

 If you’re planning a picnic or you want to grab some unprocessed food for snacks throughout the day, grocery stores are a great place to shop.
 Aside from the Boston area’s mainstream grocery stores, you’ll find several Trader Joe’s and Whole Foods Markets.
 There’s also a wonderful market in Jamaica Plain called City Feed and Supply that focuses on local specialty foods.
 If you’re looking for whole wheat bread, you can find a Great Harvest in Newton and Lexington.

 Throughout the spring, summer, and fall, there’s always a festival going on somewhere around Boston.
 Area farms host strawberry festivals, apple picking events, pumpkin festivals, and berry picking extravaganzas.
 If you’re visiting in the fall, don’t miss the Boston Local Food Festival.
-This celebration of local New England food is the event of the year for locavores around here, and it’s scheduled for Sunday, October 6, 2013 on the Rose Kennedy Greenway.
-Dozens of vendors will be offering samples and selling products for a reduced cost at the festival.
+This celebration of local New England food is the event of the year for locavores around here.
+Dozens of vendors offer samples and selling products for a reduced cost at the festival.

 If you have other suggestions for where to eat real food during a Boston vacation, I’d love to hear them in the comments.